-$$PCE = \frac{FFV{OC}J{SC}}{P{solar}}$$ (8)
+$$PCE = \frac{FFV{OC}J{SC}}{P{solar}}$$

-Equation (8) is used to calculate the intensity-dependent PCE values which are tabulated in Tables 3 and 4.
+Equation (3) was used to calculate the intensity-dependent PCE values which are tabulated in Table 2.
 3.3 Electrochemical impedance spectroscopy

 Electrochemical impedance spectroscopy (EIS) data of the solar cells and electrolytes were measured by a Potentiostat (Autolab PGSTAT128N) together with a frequency response analyzer (FRA) module.
 Impedance data were collected with NOVA 1.1 software.
 During the measurements, the cells were placed in a Faraday cage.
 The EIS measurements of solar cells were done by applying a bias voltage similar to the V{oc} of the respective cells.
 To get EIS data of electrolytes, sample cells were prepared by sandwiching the electrolyte between two stainless steel electrodes.
-The measurement frequency window was 0.1 Hz-1000 kHz and scanning was conducted with 80 steps.
+The measurement frequency window was 0.1 Hz - 1000 kHz and scanning was conducted with 80 steps.

-4 Results and discussion
+4. Results and Discussion